Part II. Community Policies

 Academic integrity is taking responsibility for one's own class and/or course work, being individually accountable, and demonstrating intellectual honesty and ethical behavior.
 Academic integrity is a personal choice to abide by the standards of intellectual honesty and responsibility.
 Because education is a shared effort to achieve learning through the exchange of ideas, students, faculty, and staff have the collective responsibility to build mutual trust and respect.
 Ethical behavior and independent thought are essential for the highest level of academic achievement, which then must be measured.
 Academic achievement includes scholarship, teaching, and learning, all of which are shared endeavors.
 Grades are a device used to quantify the successful accumulation of knowledge through learning.
 Adhering to the standards of academic integrity ensures grades are earned honestly.
 Academic integrity is the foundation upon which students, faculty, and staff build their educational and professional careers.
 [Texas Tech University ("University") Quality Enhancement Plan, Academic Integrity Task Force, 2010]

 Any person becoming aware of alleged violations of academic integrity should report the allegation to the instructor of record in the course.
 The instructor in a course is responsible for initiating action in each case of dishonesty or plagiarism that occurs in that class.
 The instructor should contact the Office of Student Conduct to discuss the nature of the violation and the student's record of academic integrity violations.
 Instructions for reporting allegations of academic dishonesty are available in the Code of Student Conduct.
 The instructor should attempt to discuss the matter with the student and receive a response from the student about the allegations.
 Then, the instructor may notify the student of possible academic sanctions including, but not limited to assigning a paper or research project related to academic integrity, make-up assignment that is different than the original assignment, issue no credit for the original assignment, reduce the grade for the assignment and/or course, issue a failing grade on the assignment, and/or issue a failing grade for the course.
-The academic sanction will not be implemented or assigned until all disciplinary procedures are complete.
-All academic integrity violations should be referred to the Office of Student Conduct Programs as a central clearinghouse of violations and for adjudication as a Code of Student Conduct violation where disciplinary sanctions, conditions, and/or restrictions will be assigned.
+The academic penalty will not be implemented or assigned until all disciplinary procedures are complete.
+All academic integrity violations should be referred to the Office of Student Conduct as a central clearinghouse of violations and for adjudication as a Code of Student Conduct violation where disciplinary sanctions will be assigned.

 The academic and disciplinary penalties will not be implemented until the disciplinary procedure and appeal process has been exhausted.
 In cases in which a student is found not responsible for academic dishonesty, the student will be entitled to the grade he/she would have received in the absence of an academic integrity violation.
 In addition, the student will be allowed to continue in the particular course without prejudice.